 Introduction to Adhoc Testing

 Matplotlib is a library function used for graphical plotting in order to create patterns with an enhanced apparition.
-The commonly used matplotlib functions are NumPy for numerical python extension, SciPy for signal processing using the data structure functions, IPython for Interactive functions that support mathematical expressions, arithmetic operations, inline plots, etc. A variety of graphs can be generated using these functions like Line plot, subplots, images, paths, bar charts, histograms, paths, pie charts, tables, scatter plots, stream plots, etc.
+The commonly used matplotlib functions are NumPy for numerical python extension, SciPy for signal processing using the data structure functions, IPython for Interactive functions that support mathematical expressions, arithmetic operations, inline plots, etc. A variety of graphs can be generated using these functions like Line plots, subplots, images, paths, bar charts, histograms, paths, pie charts, tables, scatter plots, stream plots, etc.

 How is Adhoc Testing performed?